 After you’ve clicked “Create,” you’ll be taken to the dashboard for your slider.
 Click on “Add Slide” and select “Image” to start working on your first slide.

 The media library modal will then appear, where you can drag and drop in an image for your slide.

 To add text to your slider, click on your slide (it’ll look like the image you just uploaded) to reach the Slide Editor.

 Adding text is simple – just click on the text icon to the left of the Content/Canvas editor and a text layer will appear over your image.
 Replace the default text in the editing modal with the words you want to use, and then drag the text box where you want it to display over your slide.

 Clicking on the paint bucket icon will bring up more style options for editing your text, such as fonts, colors, backgrounds and sizes.

 And that’s the first slide done!
-At the top of the page, click “Save” on the right and then “Slides” on the left to return to the slide dashboard.
+At the top of the page, click “Save” on the right and then the name of your slider on the left to return to the slider dashboard.